What is Mystery Shopping?

 Audit of Company’s Employees

-Another important role that mystery shopping provides an insight into how employees are interacting with customers and potential customers.
+Another important role that mystery shopping provides is an insight into how employees are interacting with customers and potential customers.
 It can be difficult to know how employees conduct themselves when a manager or supervisor is not around.
 Mystery shoppers are tasked with interacting with specific employees and providing the company with the names of the people they interacted with.
-This helps to ensure that all of a store's employees are conducting themselves in the right way and giving the customer the best experience possible.
+This helps to ensure that all of a store’s employees are conducting themselves in the right way and giving the customer the best experience possible.

 Face-to-face and call-in mystery shoppers offer a unique, inside perspective on day-to-day operations.
 They are equipped to ask specific questions to elicit particular responses from frontline representatives.
 These responses can then be evaluated for technical compliance based on pre-established protocol standards.
 Once problem areas are pinpointed, leaders can draft solution strategies and put them into action.
 This data-driven technique leads to increased compliance even in large corporations with diverse locations and channels.
 Companies that have opted for multiple rounds of mystery shoppers over a 9-year span have reported more than a 50% increase in frontline service compliance.